In brief

 Key takeaways

-- 1Build the terrazzo sheet first, then cut the final arch, tile, or pendant from that finished slab
+- 1Build the full terrazzo sheet first, then cut the final arch, tile, or pendant from it.
+Cutting first leaves you starving for chips on small pieces

-- 3Press the chips in before rolling, and stop once they sit flush so the colors do not smear
+- 3Press chips in before rolling, then stop the moment they sit flush.
+Extra rolling smears the colors and softens the chip edges

 Terrazzo-style polymer clay only looks clean when the chips stay distinct.
 If the colors smear into streaks, the slab gets over-rolled, or the final shape is cut before the chip density is balanced, the effect stops reading terrazzo and starts reading messy.